Web Resources

 Ultra low emission TRU (ULETRU)0.02 g/bhp-hrLevel 3

 The engine certification levels in Table 4 correspond to the nonroad Tier 4 PM emission standards.
-Thus, the TRU regulation enforces Tier 4 PM emission levels on older in-use TRU engines, and ensures that in the long term particulate filters are also used on older engines below 25 hp (which will not use filters under the Tier 4 rule).
+Thus, the TRU regulation enforced Tier 4 PM emission levels on older in-use TRU engines and ensured that in the long term, particulate filters would also be used on older engines below 25 hp (which do not require filters to meet the Tier 4 rule).

 The TRU emission requirements apply to in-use engines older than seven years.
 Owners/operators must meet the TRU engine performance standards on the following schedule: